jonnycodesalot/activityAccountant/README.md

 Set up a secret in your GitHub repo/fork called `GOOGLE_APPLICATION_CREDENTIALS`, which contains the Google Drive credentials from a generated credentials.json file.
 See the web for instructions on how to obtain this.

 It's recommended to use a service account rather than an individual credentials, for security reasons.
 In either case, you can share the root folder with the relevant account the way you would share any other Google Drive document.

+## Workflow - Update Activity Scores

+Downloads all the files from Drive, computes the new scores, and uploads the results